Skip to main content

 Status of Fulfillment by SMO

 The INCP signed an agreement with IFAC allowing for the use, publication, and dissemination of IAASB standards, and in turn, the INCP signed an agreement with the MCIT so that these standards could become legally binding in Colombia.
-The regulators have adopted ISQC 1 and ISA 220 for application in all audits.
+The regulators have adopted ISQC 1 and ISA 220 for application in all audits and are in the process of adopting ISQM 1, ISQM 2, and the revised ISA 220.

-To support the implementation of the standards, the INCP developed ISA specialization courses, which include modules on ISQC1 and ISA 220.
-The INCP has also supported regulators to develop trainings on implementation of quality control standards and carried out a workshop with the JCC staff on oversight skills.
-Furthermore, the INCP has organized ISQC 1 roundtables to provide training to its members.
+To support the implementation of the standards, the INCP developed ISA specialization courses.
+The INCP has now included the IAASB Quality Management standards into its training.
+The INCP has also supported regulators to develop training on implementation of relevant standards and carried out a workshop with the JCC staff on oversight skills.

-Additionally, the INCP undertakes other activities in this area, such as including articles on QA in its institutional publications; and encouraging public accountants and accounting firms to implement ISQC1 and ISA 220.
-Also, the INCP collaborated with regulators to publish a guide for statutory audits in accordance with ISA for Small- and Medium-sized Practices, which includes a section on quality control standards.
+Additionally, the INCP undertakes other activities in this area, such as including articles on QA in its institutional publications; and encouraging public accountants and accounting firms to implement quality management standards.
+Also, the INCP collaborated with regulators to publish a guide for statutory audits in accordance with ISA for Small- and Medium-sized Practices, which includes a section on quality management standards.

-As the JCC is responsible for operating the QA review system in the jursidiction, the INCP should continue using its best efforts to collaborate with JCC and relevant stakeholders to promote the best practices of SMO 1, especially as related to cyclical approaches to reviews.
+As JCC is responsible for operating the QA review system in the jurisdiction, the INCP should continue using its best efforts to collaborate with JCC and relevant stakeholders to promote the best practices of SMO 1, especially as related to cyclical approaches to reviews.

 Current Status: Review & Improve